Piecewise Linear Approximation and PID Control Optimization for Nonlinear Systems: Numerical simulations

-In all simulations, \( \delta(t) \) and \( \delta'(t) \) are approximated using a Gaussian function, with \( \sigma = 0.01 \).
-For better understanding, both approximations are illustrated in Figures~\ref{fig:fig1D} and~\ref{fig:fig2DD}.
-Since the Gaussian approximation does not depend on a limiting process as \( h \to \infty \), it maintains a fixed, finite-width representation of the Dirac delta for computational purposes.
-This approach ensures numerical stability and feasibility in simulations.
-This are the commonly used approximations when working with continuous systems where the Dirac delta and its derivative are needed numerically.
+In all simulations, the Dirac delta \( \delta(t) \) and its derivative \( \delta'(t) \) are approximated using Gaussian functions with \( \sigma = 0.01 \).
+For clarity, both approximations are illustrated in Figures~\ref{fig:fig1D} and~\ref{fig:fig2DD}.
+Since the Gaussian approximation does not rely on a limiting process as \( h \to \infty \), it provides a fixed, finite-width representation suitable for computational purposes.
+This approach ensures numerical stability and feasibility in simulations and represents a commonly used method when Dirac delta functions and their derivatives are required in continuous-time numerical models.

-To optimize the parameters of the PID controller \( (K_{p,h}, K_{i,h}, K_{d,h}) \) using PSO method, we define the cost function as a combination of two well-known criteria, the ITAE (Integral of Time-weighted Absolute Error) and the ISO (Integral of Squared Output).
-The cost function \( J(K_{p,h}, K_{i,h}, K_{d,h}) \) can be expressed as a weighted combination of these two criteria.
-Below is a proposed formulation for this function.
-ITAE is defined as
+To optimize the PID controller parameters \( (K_{p,h}, K_{i,h}, K_{d,h}) \) using the PSO method, we define the cost function as a combination of two widely used criteria: the ITAE (Integral of Time-weighted Absolute Error) and the ISO (Integral of Squared Overshoot).
+The cost function \( J(K_{p,h}, K_{i,h}, K_{d,h}) \) is expressed as a weighted sum of these two criteria.
+The ITAE criterion is defined as

-where \( e_h(t) = r(t) - y_h(t) \) is the error between the reference signal \( r(t) \) and the system output \( y_h(t) \).
-The ITAE penalizes the error based on both its magnitude and the duration of the error, favoring solutions that reduce the error faster.
+where \( e_h(t) = r(t) - y_h(t) \) represents the error between the reference signal \( r(t) \) and the system output \( y_h(t) \).
+The ITAE penalizes both the magnitude and the duration of the error, favoring responses that reduce the error more quickly.

-The ISO criterion is used to penalize overshoot in the system's response, aiming to reduce or limit the peak amplitude beyond the desired reference value during transient behavior.
-The integral of squared overshoot is defined as
+The ISO criterion penalizes overshoot in the system's response, limiting the peak amplitude above the desired reference during transients.
+It is defined as

-The term \( \max(0, y_h(t) - r(t)) \) captures the positive deviations or overshoot, and the square ensures that the penalty grows quadratically with the magnitude of the overshoot.
+where the term \( \max(0, y_h(t) - r(t)) \) captures positive deviations above the reference, and the square ensures that larger overshoots are penalized more heavily.
+The combined cost function is then